 SaaS churn rates represent the rate percentage at which your customers terminate their subscriptions in a given period of time.

-In order for a SaaS to grow and prosper, it’s growth rate (i.e. new sign ups) must exceed it’s churn rate (cancelled subscribers).
+In order for a SaaS to grow and prosper, its growth rate (i.e. new sign ups) must exceed its churn rate (canceled subscribers).

 Churn rates are a key historical measure of performance and represent an important metric when calculating revenue and growth forecasting.
 As it relates to forecasting, SaaS churn is represented as the probability rate of subscribers cancelling their memberships.

 To calculate your churn rate, you can use this handy SaaS churn calculator we’ve put together.